Navarre, Florida: Guy Wyman and town development

 The founder of Navarre, under the name of Navarre, was Guy Wyman, a colonel in the United States Army.
 During World War I, he met a French nurse named Noelle.
 At the time, immigration policies would not allow him to bring her to the United States as a fiancée or even as a wife, but he could bring her back as his legal child.
 Colonel Wyman, therefore, adopted her and brought her back to the Florida panhandle, where he purchased a large amount of land.
 Noelle named their holdings Navarre, after the province in Spain, near France.
 Wyman platted the town in 1925, but made no steps towards development.
 However, during the Great Depression, the Wymans could not pay the taxes on it and were forced to begin selling it off.
 Part of that property is where the Navarre Park is today.

+Navarre appeared with its modern name, though spelled Neverre, on a 1926 region map created by the Louisville and Nashville Railroad.

+Gary Roberts, a nephew of founder Guy Wyman, helped to develop the town even further from 1933 to his death in 1941.
+Roberts created a path from his home in Navarre to his timber yard in Holley, Florida.
+This portion of road later become a part of Florida State Road 87.

 Modern era

+Most of the scenes in Jaws 2 were filmed in and around Navarre and Navarre Beach in 1977.
+The production "was a boost to the local economy because local boaters, extras and stand-ins or doubles were hired."

-In modern times, Navarre has become one of the fastest-growing communities in Florida.
+In the 21st Century, Navarre has become one of the fastest-growing communities in Florida.
 While protecting and enhancing the natural environment of the area; many steps have been taken to develop luxury accommodations, water activities, boutique shopping, scenic trails, schools and nature/educational opportunities.